plan9better/notes/(200) Notes/Djikstras algorithm.md

 Finds the shortest path from source node to every other node in the graph with non-negative weights.
 ### Steps:
-- Set distance to source node to 0 and to all other nodes as $\infty$
+- Set distance to source node to 0and all nodes not directly connected to source node to $\infty$
--
+- Find the node with the lowest distance (for first iteration, source node since all others are $\infty$)
+- For each directly connected node to the selected one, check if the distance to selected node + weight of connection to neighbouring node is smaller than the current distance to neighbouring node, if so, update it.
+- Repeat until all nodes are processed.